Medicare Part D Plans in North Carolina

 - You live in the service area of a Medicare plan that covers prescription drugs.

 You’re first eligible for Medicare Part D during your Initial Enrollment Period (IEP) for Part D, which typically takes place at the same time that you’re first eligible for Medicare coverage.
 If you qualify for Medicare because of age, your IEP for Part D will coincide with your Initial Enrollment Period for Part B, starting three months before you turn 65, including the month you turn 65, and ending three months later.
 If you qualify for Medicare because of disability, then your IEP for Part D will start three months before your 25th month of receiving disability benefits from Social Security or the Railroad Retirement Board, then continue for seven months.

-If you miss your Initial Enrollment Period for Part D or if you enrolled in Part D but would like to make changes, you can do so during the Annual Election Period from October 15 to December 7 of every year.
+If you miss your Initial Enrollment Period for Part D or if you enrolled in Part D but would like to make changes, you can do so during the Annual Election Period (AEP), also called the Open Enrollment Period for Medicare Advantage and Medicare prescription drug coverage, from October 15 to December 7 of every year.
 During this period, you can enroll in a Medicare Prescription Drug Plan or Medicare Advantage Prescription Drug plan for the first time.
 If you already have Medicare Part D, you can switch Medicare plans or disenroll from your plan.

-If you have Medicare Part C, but change your mind and want to return to Original Medicare, you can use the Medicare Advantage Disenrollment Period (January 1 to February 14) to disenroll from your Medicare Advantage plan.
-If you use this period to disenroll from your Medicare Advantage plan, you can also use this same period to enroll in a stand-alone Medicare Prescription Drug Plan.
-You can’t make any other types of changes during this period.
+If you have Medicare Part C, but change your mind and want to return to Original Medicare, you can use the Medicare Advantage Open Enrollment Period (OEP), from January 1 to March 31, to disenroll from your Medicare Advantage plan.
+Then you can sign up for a stand-alone Medicare Prescription Drug Plan during the OEP

 Compare Medicare Part D coverage in North Carolina